Saskia-Oosterbroek/decona/README.md

 - Outputs Medaka polished consensus sequences

 ### Installation
+Decona is sensetive to installation version of dependencies.
+To keep things simple the installer will create a virtual Conda environment for you containing everything you need.
 All dependencies are included with execption of the BLAST+ commandline application.
 If the BLAST function is desired it can be downloaded from  [NCBI BLAST+](https://www.ncbi.nlm.nih.gov/books/NBK52640/).

 ```sh
 $ tar xjvf decona-0.1-0.tar.bz2